-As a Diabetic you are physician, manager, and troubleshooter.
+As a Diabetic you are physician, manager, and problemsolver.
 There is no choice if you wish to survive... and no day off.
-You are locked in a perpetual "dance" (battle) with the disease and the public... in a state of permanent coping overload.
+You are locked in a perpetual battle (we use the term "dance") with the disease and the public... in a state of permanent coping overload.
 You don't have the option of taking a pill, or sitting in a treatment chair and watching someone else do the work.

-You are the work... and you are trying to do it in an environment of ignorance and stigma with broken tools.
+You are the work... and you are trying to do it in an environment of ignorance and stigma with inadequate tools.

 Youth is not an ally to Diabetes, for Diabetes thrives in the beauty of youth... growing it's power silently... to spring like a hungry beast on it's prey.
 Neither is age an ally as most don't make it to old age with Diabetes; statistics state that 50% of those who die from Diabetes are under the age of 60 (CDC).

 Most current Diabetes role models are people who are in the beginning 20-30 years of the disease process.
 Their efforts are valuable and visible, but they do not completely reflect the knowledge and experiential wisdom necessary to actually attain the level of change needed to assist people with Diabetes effectively.
 They are able to state what they believe they are doing right, but have not had the test of time to prove or disprove concepts of what is working and what needs to change due to lack of personal experience over time.
 Proof is of primary importance.
 Years of diagnosis, combined with success, is of absolute value as an ally to assist effective life strategy.